-Researchers: Dr Ruth Patrick (Principal Investigator), Lecturer, Department of Social Policy and Social Work, University of York
+Researchers: Dr Ruth Patrick (Principal Investigator), Lecturer, School for Business and Society, University of York

 Co-investigators: Dr Kitty Stewart, Department of Social Policy, The London School of Economics and Political Science (LSE), Dr Aaron Reeves, Department of Social Policy and Intervention, University of Oxford